kubohenrique/health_insurance/README.md

 * `Response`:	1 : Customer is interested, 0 : Customer is not interested

 ASSUMPTION : The response  = 0, means that the response was a negative and not a non response.

-Business Problem

-The company faces the challenge of determining the key factors that impact health insurance costs for its customers.
-These factors may range from demographic characteristics to health-related conditions, such as body mass index (BMI) and family medical history.
-The main goals are:
-	1. Reducing operational costs by adjusting internal policies.
-	2. Developing more accurate and fair pricing strategies for new and existing customers.
-	3. Predicting the impact of future changes in the customer portfolio.

 Methodology